For Immediate Release:

 |Lily Nunez||Spring 2017||Alpha Alpha Beta Alumnae Chapter|

 |Tania Perez||Spring 2019||Zeta Eta Chapter|

 |Cristina Rodriguez||Fall 2019||Chi Chapter|

 Nathalie Canadas, Vice President of External Affairs

 Lambda Theta Alpha Latin Sorority, Inc.

 Lambda Theta Alpha was founded at Kean University in 1975 as the first Latina sorority in the nation.
-Lambda Theta Alpha strives to develop strong leaders that produce and engage in political, social, and cultural activities.
+The Sorority strives to develop strong leaders that produce and engage in political, social and cultural activities.
 Based on the principles of Unity, Love and Respect, the Sorority was established for the unification of women through charitable and educational programs.
-Although Lambda Theta Alpha is Latin by tradition, the Sorority is inclusive to all women regardless of race, color, creed, sexual identity, gender expression, or religious beliefs.
+Although founded as Latin by tradition, the Sorority is inclusive to all women regardless of race, color, creed, sexual identity, gender expression, or religious beliefs.